A Beer Geek’s Travel Checklist

 (LEARN: Beer 101 Online Course)

 4. Prepare for Airport Delays

 It’s going to happen at some point during the holidays.
 Whether by too much volume or nasty weather, the plane schedule is going to be thrown out the window.
 Make sure you’re ready to kill a few hours.
 First, know the best places to find indie beer at your airport.
-If you’re lucky enough to be in one of these 9 Airports to Find Craft Breweries, you’re ahead of the game.
 Then, load up on your beer knowledge by making sure your phone has some of your favorite beer audio downloaded and ready to go.
 This could include The PorchCast, “Help the Pour,” or Beer Guys Radio.

 3. Your Favorite Local Brewery T-Shirt

 If you are heading to a new area, turn yourself into a walking billboard for your favorite hometown seller of suds.
 That t-shirt will often be a great icebreaker if you are hanging out in a far away brewery.
 Plus, it’s always nice to have a little reminder of home when traveling.

 (TRAVEL: 5 Epic Craft Beer Road Trips)